Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Venice Islands Tour veniceforvisitors.com

 Plan your own day trip to San Michele, Murano, Burano, Mazzorbo, Torcello, and the Lido di Venezia.
-My 10-page illustrated guide tells how to reach the islands by public transportation or on an escorted tour.
+Our 10-page illustrated guide tells how to reach the islands by public transportation or on an escorted tour.

 Venice Boat Rentals veniceforvisitors.com